Ulmus 'Exoniensis': Cultivation

 Once commonly planted in the UK and parts of western Europe, notably in the Netherlands (as pluim-iep, plume-elm), and in Stockholm, Sweden, 'Exoniensis' is also known to have been marketed in Poland in the 19th century by the Ulrich nursery, Warsaw, and remains in commerce there.
 The Späth nursery of Berlin cultivated the tree as U. montana fastigiata (U. exoniensis Hort.) from the early 20th century.
 It is possible that three trees supplied by the Späth nursery to the Royal Botanic Garden Edinburgh in 1902 as U. montana fastigiata were Exeter Elm, old specimens of which survive in Edinburgh (one each in Drummond Place Gardens and Lochend Park).
 Among plantings of Exeter elm in Turku, Finland, are three old trees in front of the city hall, on the river Aura.
+The tree is still occasionally cultivated in the Netherlands, one being planted in Molenmeent, Loosdrecht, in 2021, as part of Wijdemeren City Council's elm collection.

 'Exoniensis' is found in Australia at the Ballarat Botanical Gardens where it is listed on the Significant Tree Register of the National Trust.
 An Ulmus plumosa (a synonym of 'Exoniensis' in continental Europe), of "elegant and pyramidal shape" and "dark green foliage", appeared in the 1902 catalogue of the Bobbink and Atkins nursery, Rutherford, New Jersey.